krazylegz/CityWiki/README.md

 # citywiki
-create a weather data and wiki article json response for your favority city with sinatra and mashape
+getting data wikipedia and weather API using sinatra and unirest

 ## Installation